I Built the Best Minesweeper Online

 Original on the left, mine on the right.

 Additionally, I made sure that both the mine counter and the timer can grow just a bit if necessary.
-Here I want to shout out minesweeper.us one more time, as they have also solved this issue in their own way.
+Here I want to shout out minesweeper.us , as they have also solved this issue in their own way.

 Flags go brrr.

-As an aside, the custom field supports a height of 1, which is sort of funny.
+Oh and the minimum height is 1, which is sort of funny.

 The Algorithms